PDF

 North America dominates the Disease Modifying Therapies (DMT) market because of its high prevalence of multiple sclerosis, sophisticated healthcare system, and top pharmaceutical companies.
 The region's leadership in the worldwide DMT market has been strengthened by strong R&D investment, favorable reimbursement policies, early adoption of innovative DMTs, and growing availability of biosimilars.

 In the U.S., the Disease Modifying Therapies (DMT) market expanded due to increased FDA approvals, priority reviews for novel therapies, and growing biosimilar availability, enhancing treatment outcomes and patient convenience worldwide.
-For instance, in September 2024, Roche announced that the U.S. FDA approved OCREVUS ZUNOVO (ocrelizumab & hyaluronidase-ocsq) for relapsing and primary progressive multiple sclerosis.
-It became the first and only twice‑a‑year, approximately 10‑minute subcutaneous injection, offering patients a more convenient treatment option.

-Europe is the second region after North America, which is expected to dominate the global disease-modifying therapies market with 34.5% in 2024
+Europe is the second region after North America, which is expected to dominate the global disease-modifying therapies market with 34.5% in 2025

 In Europe, the market for disease-modifying therapies (DMTs) grew as a result of increased access to targeted treatments, early screening initiatives, and increased disease prevalence.
-Significant R&D expenditures, quick adoption of biologics and biosimilars, and strong European Commission approvals all contributed to market expansion, improving patient access and developing cutting-edge treatments throughout the region.
+Significant R&D expenditures, quick adoption of biologics and biosimilars, and strong European Commission approvals all contributed to market expansion, improving patient access and developing cutting edge treatments throughout the region.

-The Asia-Pacific region is the fastest-growing region in the global disease-modifying therapies market, with a CAGR of 7.7% in 2024
+The Asia-Pacific region is the fastest-growing region in the global disease-modifying therapies market, with a CAGR of 7.7% in 2025

 The Asia-Pacific market for disease-modifying therapies (DMTs), which includes nations like China, Japan, South Korea, and India, expanded rapidly as a result of factors like increased disease prevalence, improved patient awareness, easier access to healthcare, a rise in the production of biologics and biosimilars, and robust government support for early diagnostic initiatives and targeted therapies.

-Japan’s disease-modifying therapies market grew steadily, driven by rising disease prevalence, PMDA and Ministry of Health, Labour and Welfare approvals, new product launches, advanced biologics adoption, and strong collaborations with global biopharma companies improving patient access.
+Japan’s disease modifying therapies market grew steadily, driven by rising disease prevalence, PMDA and Ministry of Health, Labour and Welfare approvals, new product launches, advanced biologics adoption, and strong collaborations with global biopharma companies improving patient access.
 Owing to factors like Ministry of Health, Labour and Welfare approvals, for instance, in December 2023, UCB announced that Japan’s Ministry of Health, Labour and Welfare approved BIMZELX (bimekizumab) for adults with psoriatic arthritis, non-radiographic axial spondyloarthritis, and ankylosing spondylitis unresponsive to existing treatments.

 Disease-Modifying Therapies Market Competitive Landscape